Two cities. Two homes.

 Or click to follow my story from the first post

-The full-length memoir, My (Part-time) Paris Life, is due to be published in fall of 2106 by St. Martin’s Press/Thomas Dunne Books
+The full-length memoir, My (Part-time) Paris Life, is due to be published next fall by St. Martin’s Press/Thomas Dunne Books

 Lisa wrapped her entire life around her mother, a strong woman who was a defining force in her daughter’s life—maybe too defining.
 When her mother dies from breast cancer, Lisa realizes she hadn’t built a life of her own and struggles to find her purpose.
 Who is she without her mother—and her mother’s expectations?
 Spiraling into depression, she reaches for a lifeline in the form of an apartment in Paris.
 Maybe it’s a reckless purchase, but it doesn’t matter.
 When you’re desperate for a reason to live, you don’t stop to crunch numbers and get consensus.
 And it’s not as if a lifetime of playing it safe and pleasing others has brought her much happiness.
 What starts out as a lurching act of survival sets Lisa on a course that reshapes her life—and her—in ways she could have never imagined.
 But how can you imagine a life bigger than anything you’ve ever known?